JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 <p>Make sure dependencies bear different names or Shiny thinks it’s the same and only renders one of them.</p>
 </div>

 The dependency generated with htmltools is then passed to the `shiny::createWebDependency` function, which internally uses `shiny::addResourcePath` to serve the dependency.
-This is necessary here as, at this stage, the countup dependency is not actually rendered; below we merely add it to the list of options that serialised to JSON.
+This is necessary here as, at this stage, the countup dependency is not actually rendered; below we merely add it to the list of options that serialised to \index{JSON}.
 Indeed, this will actually be injected JavaScript-side.
 Therefore the front end needs to be able to access this file, hence it is served.

 ```r
 renderBoxxy <- function(expr, env = parent.frame(),